OPCFoundation/UA-.NETStandard/Applications/ReferenceServer/README.md

 ## UACTT test certificates
 The reference server always rejects new client certificates and requires that the UACTT certificates are in appropriate folders.
 - The console server certificates are stored in **%LocalApplicationData%/OPC Foundation/pki**.
-- The Windows .Net 4.6 server stores the certificates in **%CommonApplicationData%\OPC Foundation\pki**.
+- The Windows .NET framework server stores the certificates in **%CommonApplicationData%\OPC Foundation\pki**.
     - **%CommonApplicationData%** maps to the path set by the environment variable **ProgramData** on Windows.
     - **%LocalApplicationData%** maps to a hidden location in the user home folder and depends on the target platform.
 See [Certificates](Certificates.md) for more information.